Best security practices for Office 365 sign on policies

 Disable legacy protocols

 Legacy email protocols such as IMAP and POP can't process client access policies or multifactor authentication (MFA).
 This can present a significant security risk, as potential attackers who acquire user credentials won't be challenged for MFA if they use a legacy protocol.
 To avoid this, Okta recommends that you disable these legacy protocols in your Office 365 tenant.
-See the Microsoft Documentation: Enable or disable POP3, IMAP, MAPI, Outlook Web App or Exchange ActiveSync in Office 365.
+See the Microsoft Documentation.

 Secure against spoofed User-Agents